sTYzaBUvqRIj/growtopia-multibox-patcher/README.md

 Multibox patcher for Growtopia

-Patch Growtopia.exe so you can open more than one window
+Patch Growtopia.exe so you can open more than one Growtopia